 I would like to go back to help my family and country.” – Muhammad , Kiron Student

 In May of 2015 I arrived in Germany after what was probably the longest and most dangerous journey of my life.
-My story is not an easy one to tell, and since my earliest remembers, my life has been surrounded by a lot of violence.
+My story is not an easy one to tell, and since my earliest memories, my life has been surrounded by a lot of violence.
 I was born and raised in Ethiopia, where my father was killed by members of the TPLF (Tigray People Liberation Front) government when I was a young boy.
 Despite a rough upbringing, I pushed forward and began my university studies in Mechanical Engineer.
 As a student, I took part in several peaceful demonstrations against the government.
 In one instance, during my second year at university, the military responded with force and arrested me as I was a key figure in the demonstration.
 I spent three long days being tortured in a military camp.
 They treated me so severely, that to this day I still have to take medicine to treat my injuries.
 During these three days of being captured and constantly interrogated, I witnessed many unforgettable things.
 I watched the military take a man’s life in front of me in efforts to try to terrorize and scare me: it worked.
 Fortunately, I somehow managed to escape the military camp and and I fled the country as soon as I could, with nothing but the clothes on my back.
 I found myself in Kenya, where I lived for several years.
-I began a new life there and even enrolled in a local university to complete my Bachelor’s in Computer Informatics.
+Here, I began a new life and even enrolled in a local university to complete my Bachelor’s in Computer Informatics.
 I chose this field because I believe that IT works the same everywhere you go, a universal language of sorts.
 It also gives me the opportunity to create and manage my own jobs and projects, which I love.
 As I do not only stand for justice in my homeland, but everywhere I go, it wasn’t long until I was also targeted in my new life in Kenya.
 Thereupon I soon realized that my life was also at stake in neighboring countries of Ethiopia.
 This is why, two years ago, I set off yet again on a long trip that led me to where I am today: Germany.

 I am 30 years old and I live in Fürth in northern Bavaria in a shared room with six other refugees.
 This is not the life I always imagined, but somehow it works and I am moving forward.
 I found out about Kiron while researching for study opportunities online and applied immediately in the field of Computer Science.
 With their online platform, I can study whenever I want and review what I don’t understand as many times as I need to.
 I love the flexibility of the online studies and I really appreciate the fact that I can learn about one subject from the perspectives of many different professors from universities around the world.
 So far, I have already completed ten courses with Kiron.
 Without a doubt, my favorite two courses were taught by edX: “Astrophysics: Exploring Exoplanets” and “Greatest Unsolved Mysteries of the Universe.”
 I took these courses not because they were required for my study track but simply because I was highly interested in the topic.
 I have always been curious and passionate about astronomy and this was my chance to learn more about it, and I must say, it was unbelievable!
 After hours of coding and feeling mentally exhausted, I took a break and found peace in learning about astronomy.
 Through my studies I am not only given the chance to pursue higher education in Europe, but I am able to to find harmony in a foreign country.
 I believe, largely in thanks to Kiron, that I am closer to achieving my life goals and improving my life in Germany.